couchbase/query/docs/n1ql-preview-model.md

 tables.

 With first-class nesting, the N1QL data model allows us to reference nested objects.
-We can reference and query the *Customer.Addresses* and *Shopping\_Cart.Line\_Items* attributes in the same manner as top-level objects.
+We can reference and query the *Customer.Address* and *Shopping\_Cart.Line\_Item* attributes in the same manner as top-level objects.
 As such, we can directly perform both computations enabled by 1NF above: analyzing the geographical distribution of customer addresses, and analyzing the distribution of products in line items.

 At the same time, the benefits of N1NF are retained&mdash;we can retrieve customers with their addresses and shopping carts with their